 Bitter melon is so much of a world traveler that we do not know exactly where the plant originated.
 Some scholars suggest that Asian farmers first cultivated the vegetable, but the plant pops up in India and Africa as well.
 We’re pretty sure that it made its way over to the Americas during the slave trade, landing somewhere around Brazil, and then migrated northward from that point.
-The plant in southern United States is considered somewhat of a minor weed, competing with agricultural plants.
+The plant in the southern United States is considered somewhat of a minor weed, competing with agricultural plants.
 Up here in the north, some grow it in gardens with no fear of outgrowing our native plants, because the melon doesn’t like our cold.

 Of course, there are many in the states who have never heard of the bitter melon.
-But because it’s such a rambling vine, and it does well anywhere it doesn’t get below freezing, the plant has taken on many names along the way.
+But because it’s such a rambling vine and because it does well anywhere it doesn’t get below freezing, the plant has taken on many names along the way.
 In the southern US they call it Balsam-Pear, in Jamaica they call it Cerasee, in China they call it Goya and in Japan Pakal.
 As we are a country of immigrants and this is an immigrant plant, we also use many of these foreign words in the US to refer to the vegetable.

 The shape of the bitter melon is as just as varied as its names: from short and squat to much longer and slender, the melon takes on a variety of forms.
 But whatever its shape, and whatever its name, it always remains very, very bitter.

-We just ate bitter melon last week in a fish stir fry.
+We just ate bitter melon last week in a fish stir-fry.
 That recipe is below.
 For our kids, I think this was the first time they had tasted it.
 As we have intentionally increased the diversity in our diet this year, our kids have been willing to try just about anything we serve them.
 But when they tasted it, they didn’t really like the melon.
 Our youngest is one of the most adventurous eaters of the bunch, eating things that her older siblings immediately turn their noses up at.
 But even she adamantly refused to eat the bitter melon after her first bite.

 Ways exist to dull some of that bitter taste.
 Some people soak the melon in salt prior to cooking it.
 This not only results in a less bitter flavor but could perhaps inspire someone to try pickling it.
 But other techniques exist as well that cure the melon of some of its bitter.
 Mixing the melon with yogurt or spices that cut the taste is one strategy.
 I’ve even read that draining the melon of its juice is supposed to work.